 Tall, with a strong physique and very quick, Kyle is an attacking full-back, who appears to have a good future ahead of him and despite the transfer speculation that surrounded him, the youngster returned to White Hart Lane and made himself a regular selection in the first team at right back in the 2011-12 season, winning favour with the fans for scoring the winning goal against Arsenal at the Lane and with Fabio Capello, winning his first cap for the senior side as a sub in the friendly at Wembley against Spain in November.

-Voted the PFA Young Player of the Year in 2012, his season was on an upward curve, but a late broken tow threatened his participation in Euro 2012.
+Voted the PFA Young Player of the Year in 2012, his season was on an upward curve, but a late broken toe threatened his participation in Euro 2012.
 Developed into a fast, attacking right back, whose speed was a great asset in recovering defensive positions.
 Has injury hit seasons, but bounced back to perform consistently in a developing Spurs team that finished third, then second int eh Premier League and qualified for the Champions League.